renzoyzz/DnD/README.md

 - Was found in the dungeon with Ethel.
 - Holds a place of honor in the famous griffon cavalry of the great city of Water deep.
 - He is an agent of the Lords' Alliance.
+- Offers 500 gold to get Gundren and take back Cragmaw Castle

 ## Harben Lester